adobe/helix-deploy/AWS.md

 ### 2. Configure your AWS account

-Its useful to install the AWS Commandline Client.
+Its useful to install the AWS Command Line Interface.
 See [Install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 If you're on MacOS you can just use `brew install awscli`.

 * Go to the [AWS UI](https://aws.amazon.com/) and in Secrets Manager create a secret called `/helix-deploy/default/all` you can enter a dummy key and value